WallStreetMojo

 Annual Financial Statements

-What are Annual Financial Statements?
+What Are Annual Financial Statement?

-Annual Financial Statements refers to the annual presentation of the financial performance of the entity and comprises a Balance Sheet, Statement of Profit and Loss, Statement of changes in equity, Cash flow statement, and Notes to the financial statements.
-Annual Financial statements are prepared on a going concern basis unless management intends to wind up the operations of the entity under the accrual basis of accounting.
+Annual Financial Statements refer to the annual presentation of the entity's financial performance.
+They comprise a Balance Sheet, Statement of Profit and Loss, Statement of changes in equity, Cash flow statement, and Notes to the financial statements.

-The fundamental purpose of financial statements is to provide information to the stakeholders that are useful for making economic and financial decisions about the business.
+Annual Financial statements are prepared on a going concern basis unless management intends to wind up the entity's operations under the accrual basis of accounting.
+The fundamental purpose of financial statements is to provide information to the stakeholders useful for making economic and financial decisions about the business.

-Constituents of Annual Financial Statements
+Annual Financial Statements Explained

 The annual financial statements consist of the following five statements: